-Earthworms are invertebrates but they can still move easily.
+Earthworms are invertebrates, but they can still move easily.

-Worms ready to crawl
+Worms preparing to crawl

 Characteristics of earthworms